-The base case model ('Single sex') partitioned the Sub-Antarctic stock population into unsexed age groups 1-30 with the last age group considered a plus group.
-The model was initialised assuming an equilibrium age structure at an unfished equilibrium biomass ( $B_0$ ), i.e., with constant recruitment set equal to the mean of the recruitments over the period 1974-2007.
-The model used three double-normal selectivity-at-age ogives; commercial fishing selectivity, and survey selectivities for each of the November-December and April-May trawl survey series (with the September 1992 survey assumed to have a selectivity equal to the April-May series).
+The base case model partitioned the Sub-Antarctic stock population into age groups 1-30 with the last age group considered a plus group.
+It had sex in the partition, but with unsexed observations, unsexed selectivity, and estimation of age-dependent M. The model was initialised assuming an equilibrium age structure at an unfished equilibrium biomass (B_0), i.e., with constant recruitment set equal to the mean of the recruitments over the period 1974-2013.
+There were three double-normal selectivity-at-age ogives; commercial fishing selectivity, and survey selectivities for each of the November-December and April-May trawl survey series (with the September 1992 survey assumed to have a selectivity equal to the April-May series).
 Selectivities were assumed constant over all years in the fishery and the surveys, and hence there was no allowance for possible annual changes in selectivity.